-Community Phase 1.1 Western Wheatgrass-Blue Grama: Even though this ecological site is not very productive or have a large diversity of plant species, this plant community offers quality habitat for grassland nesting birds; effort should be made to maintain this ecological site within this community phase.
-This phase retains high functionality through continued maintenance including prescribed grazing with adequate recovery period as well as prescribed fire.
+Community Phase 1.1 Prairie Sandreed-Bluestems-Needlegrasses-Wheatgrasses: This plant community offers quality wildlife habitat; every effort should be made to maintain this ecological site within this community phase.
+This phase retains high functionality through continued maintenance, including prescribed grazing with adequate recovery period as well as prescribed fire.
 Predominance of grass species in this community favors grazers and mixed-feeders (animals selecting grasses as well as forbs and shrubs).
-The structural diversity provides habitat for a wide array of migratory and resident grassland nesting birds preferring short to mid-structure vegetation and bare ground.
+The structural diversity provides habitat for a wide array of migratory and resident birds.

-Invertebrates: Insects play a role in maintaining the forb community and provide a forage base for grassland birds, reptiles, and rodents.
-Ecological services, historically provided by bison, are mirrored by domestic livestock.
-These services include putting plant material and dung in contact with mineral soil to be used by lower trophic level consumers (such as invertebrate shredders, predators, herbivores, dung beetles, and fungal-feeders).
+Invertebrates: Insects play a role in maintaining the forb community and provide a forage base for grassland birds, reptiles and rodents.
+Ecological services, historically provided by bison are mirrored by domestic livestock.
+These services include putting plant material and dung in contact with mineral soil to be used by low trophic level consumers (such as invertebrate shredders, predators, herbivores, dung beetles, and fungal-feeders).

-Dakota skippers do not prefer this site due to limited host plants, such as little bluestem and prairie dropseed.
-Regal fritillary habitat is limited due to short stature of this plant community and Nuttall's and prairie violets are uncommon.
-Monarch butterflies may use flowering forbs on this site; however, few milkweed species are found on this site to support caterpillar food.
-The ecological site does not provide habitat for the northern sandy tiger beetle which prefer dry, sandy dunes and sandy areas away from water.
-This plant community does not provide habitat for the Ottoe Skipper preferring mid-statured grasses containing little bluestem, prairie dropseed, and sideoats grama which are lacking in this plant community.
-Bumblebees and other native bee utilize forbs as a nectar source and bare ground for nesting amongst bunchgrasses.
-Prescribed grazing with adequate recovery periods, as well as prescribed fire, to maintain Community Phase 1.1 will have long term positive effects on ground dwelling insects.
+This ecological site and plant community may be used by Dakota skippers since host plants, such as little bluestem and sand dropseed, can be present.
+Regal fritillary habitat is limited due to the rarity of Nuttall's violet and prairie violets.
+Monarch butterfly may use flowering forbs on this site; however, few milkweed species are found on this site to support breeding.
+Bumblebees and other native bees utilize forbs as a nectar source and bare ground for nesting sites in bunchgrasses.
+Prescribed grazing with adequate recovery periods, as well as prescribed fire, to maintain the 1.1 phase has little effect on nests of ground- dwelling insects.

-Birds: This plant community provides quality nesting, foraging, and escape habitats favored by short- to midgrass nesting birds.
-However, areas of slick or bare spots provide limited nesting, foraging, and winter cover.
-Several species of grassland birds, preferring short- to mid-grass stature, will use this site.
+Birds: This plant community provides quality nesting, foraging, and escape habitats favored by mid- to tallgrass-nesting birds.
+Several species of grassland birds that prefer mid- to tallgrass stature will use this site.
 In years with reduced precipitation or drought, nesting recruitment may be compromised.
-This plant community provides suitable areas for sharp-tailed lek sites, nesting, and brood-rearing habitat.
-Limited stature and diverse prey populations provide good hunting opportunities for grassland raptors.
+This plant community provides suitable areas for sharp-tailed grouse nesting and brood-rearing habitat.
+Diverse prey populations provide good hunting opportunities for grassland raptors.

-Mammals: The diversity of grasses and forbs provide high nutrition levels for small and large herbivores.
-Short to moderate stature provides suitable food and thermal, protective, and escape cover for small herbivores.
+Mammals: The diversity of grasses and forbs provide high nutrition levels for small and large herbivores including voles, mice, rodents, jackrabbits, pronghorn, and deer.
+Short to moderate stature provides suitable food, thermal, protective, and escape cover for small herbivores.